normanmaurer/blog.normanmaurer.me/blog/2013-11-09-Throwable-Be-aware-of-hidden-performance-costs.md

 ![Throwable](/blog/images/benchmark_throwable.png "Benchmark of different usage of Throwable")

 As you can see here creating a new `Throwable` is by far the slowest way to handle it.
 Next one is to lazy create a `Throwable` and re-use it for the whole method invocation.
-The winner is to re-use a static `Throwable` with the drawback of not have any StackTrace.
+The winner is to re-use a static `Throwable` with the drawback of not have any stacktrace.
 So I think it's fair to say using a lazy created `Throwable` is the way to go here.
-If you really need the last 1 % performance you could also make use of the static solution but will loose the StackTrace for debugging.
+If you really need the last 1 % performance you could also make use of the static solution but will loose the stacktrace for debugging.
 So you see it's always a tradeoff.

 ## Summary